 Once you're in the app section, select a photo sharing service app, like Flickr, Shutterfly, Google Photos or SmugMug.
 Roku has a whole channel devoted to photo apps.
 After logging in, you can choose to view your photos—individually or in a slideshow—or photos that others are sharing across the web.

 For videos you can use YouTube.
 Don't want strangers viewing your videos?
 You can always choose to make them private when you upload them.

 2. Connect your smartphone via HDMI.

-If you purchased a high-end Android phone within the last two years, like the HTC One M9 (and HTC One M7 and M8), LG G4 (and LG G2 and G3), Samsung Galaxy Note 5 (and Galaxy Note 3 and Note 4) and Samsung Galaxy S6 (and Galaxy S4 and S5), your phone may have a micro HDMI out port or a USB-C port.
+If you purchased a high-end Android phone within the last few years, your phone may have a micro HDMI out port or a USB-C port.
 In that case, seeing your photos is a simple matter of connecting your phone to your TV with a micro-HDMI-to-HDMI cable or USB-C to HDMI cable.
 For a basic micro-HDMI-to-HDMI cable cable, we like the one from BlueRigger ($6.99 on Amazon).
-For phones that support MHL (a variation of HDMI that allows your phone to draw power and send video simultaneously), we like the one from Skiva ($7.99 on Amazon).
-Check with your phone manufacturer to see if your smartphone supports micro HDMI or HDMI MHL.
+For phones with USB-C ports, we like the one from Choetech ($26.99 on Amazon).
+Check with your phone manufacturer to see if your smartphone supports micro HDMI.

 3. Connect your smartphone or tablet wirelessly.